 1. Make sure you get a puppy from parents who passed all the health testing required by the breed club.
 A good breeder does health tests on her breeding dogs and breeds only dogs who passed all required health testing.
-There are four health tests that are currently recommended by the HCA: BAER (hearing), CERF (an annual eye exam), patella (once after they are a year old) and hips (once after the dog is two years old or preliminary after first birthday).
-Many reputable breeders also do cardiac (heart), elbows, full blood work with CBC as well as bile acid test.
+There are four health tests that are currently recommended by the HCA: BAER (hearing), EYES (an annual eye exam), patella (once after they are a year old) and hips (once after the dog is two years old or preliminary after first birthday).
+Many reputable breeders also do cardiac (heart) and elbows.

 Please note: Yearly eye test CERF is now called EYES.
 It is the same test done by the specialist ophthalmologist.
 The exam protocol and interpretation of results are the same.

 Become an Educated Consumer before you buy.
-Buy from breederwho ONLY BREED DOGS THAT HAVE ACTUALLY PASSED ALL OF THEIR HEALTH SCREENINGS!
-If there is no info on certain health test done on particular dog, dog did not pass the test or testing was never done.
+Buy from breeder who ONLY BREED DOGS THAT HAVE ACTUALLY PASSED ALL OF THEIR HEALTH SCREENINGS!
+If there is no info on certain health test done on particular dog, dog weather did not pass the test or testing was never done.

 2. A good breeder will be there for you and will provide pictures of the growing puppies and updates while they are with the breeder.
 A good breeder will be available via e-mail or phone calls to prospective puppy buyers and will care about their pups and you, long after you've taken the puppy home.
 In other words, a good breeder is available to you!
 It's part of what you are paying for, when buying from a knowledgeable and caring breeder.